Skip to main content

 Research synthesisVery low evidenceMixed effect size3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 studies, all reported beneficial effects of Lactobacillus salivarius UCC118 for reducing gastrointestinal infections, with effect sizes ranging from small to moderate.
-The evidence is drawn entirely from review articles and a genomic study, with no human trials or doses consistently reported.
+Across 3 studies, all reported beneficial effects of Lactobacillus salivarius UCC118 on reducing gastrointestinal infections, with effect sizes ranging from small to moderate.
+The evidence is based on review articles and animal model data, with no human trial data available.
+No consistent dose, form, or population data were reported across the included studies.

 3 of 3 papers